-Every iteration, households may birth additional households in accordance with the birth_rate and their hunger (Equation 7).
-When this occurs, the split_household function is called and the household is divided into two separate households.
-Resources are split amongst the two new households but load is not.
+Every iteration, households may birth additional households in accordance with the birth_rate and their hunger (Equation 8).
+When this occurs, the household is divided into two separate households and resources are split amongst the two new households but load is not.
 That is, the new household signifies the arrival of a new patriarchal figure in the community and one who must work to gain the same social status as their parent household.

-$$birth(h) = random() < h.hunger birth rate$$ (7)
+$$birth(h) = random(0.0, 1.0) < h.hunger birth_rate$$ (8)

-Households may lose one or more occupants in accordance with the death_rate and their hunger (Equation 8).
+Households may lose one or more occupants in accordance with the death_rate and their hunger (Equation 9).
 If a household dies of starvation, it is removed from the simulation.

-$$death(h) = random() h.hunger < death_rate$$ (8)
+$$death(h) = random(0.0, 1.0) h.hunger < death_rate$$ (9)

 Agents can migrate to another settlement or form a settlement of their own every yrs_per_move iterations.
 This decision is based on the agent's satisfaction and its attachment.
 Satisfaction is the average hunger of the agent over the past yrs_per_move iterations.
-The boolean function for determining if an agent will move is described by Equation 9.
+The boolean function for determining if an agent will move is described by Equation 10.

-$$move(h) = 2\alpha_h satisfaction(h) < random()$$ (9)
+$$move(h) = 2\alpha_h satisfaction(h) < random(0.0, 1.0)$$ (10)

-Where α is the attachment of household h and random() returns a random value $\in [0,1]$.
+Where α is the attachment of household h.
 If the satisfaction of the agent is low, it is more likely to move.
 This is partly mediated by the agent's attachment which when < 0.5, makes the agent skittish and when > 0.5 makes the agent more likely to stay at a given location regardless of its objective circumstances.
 In population migration research, the inverse of satisfaction is often called grievance [15].